w3c/process/CONTRIBUTING.md

 If you have any questions, please [raise an issue](/w3c/w3process/issues).

-## The W3C Process Community Group
-The W3C run a [Process Community Group](https://www.w3.org/community/w3process/) which is an open group created to manage discussions on developing the [W3C Process Document](https://www.w3.org/2017/Process-20170301/).
-Some suggestions for changes to the [W3C Process Document](https://www.w3.org/2017/Process-20170301/) will need to be made within the [Process Community Group](https://www.w3.org/community/w3process/), please see information below as to whether you need to take your suggestions to the group or can just raise a `pull request` or `issue`.

 ## Simple Editorial Changes
 For simple editorial changes, please feel free to raise a `pull request` or [raise an issue](/w3c/w3process/issues) on this repository.
 A simple editorial change can be things like spelling and grammar mistakes, broken links, and so on.

 Some changes may appear simple but may actually be more complicated than they appear.
 Don't worry - please continue to send your `pull request` or [raise an issue](/w3c/w3process/issues) and we can discuss.

+## The W3C Process Community Group
+The W3C run a [Process Community Group](https://www.w3.org/community/w3process/) which is an open group created to manage discussions on developing the [W3C Process Document](https://www.w3.org/2017/Process-20170301/).
+Some suggestions for changes to the [W3C Process Document](https://www.w3.org/2017/Process-20170301/) will need to be made within the [Process Community Group](https://www.w3.org/community/w3process/), please see information below as to whether you need to take your suggestions to the group or can just raise a `pull request` or `issue`.

 ## Changes that Affect the Way the W3C Operates but Do Not Change the Policy
-For changes that affect the way that the W3C operates but that don't change policy please do the following:
+For changes that affect the way that the W3C operates but do not change policy please do the following:

 * [Raise an issue](/w3c/w3process/issues) on this repo
 * Make sure the [Process Community Group](https://www.w3.org/community/w3process/) adds the issue to it's agenda.
 This will allow you to explain why you think this is an improvement to the operation of the W3C (it's probably not helpful to provide a Pull Request until you have consensus on the approach).

 The best way to ensure your issue gets added to the [Process Community Group](https://www.w3.org/community/w3process/) agenda is to add yourself to the group, please visit [the group homepage](https://www.w3.org/community/w3process/) and select the button "Join or Leave this Group".

-Another way to ensure the [Process Community Group](https://www.w3.org/community/w3process/) addressed your issue is to check pack on the [issues page](/w3c/w3process/issues) page and ask whether it has been addressed.
+Another way to ensure the [Process Community Group](https://www.w3.org/community/w3process/) addressed your issue is to check back on the [issues page](/w3c/w3process/issues) page and ask whether it has been addressed.
 It is more effective to join the group, but you have this option if you need it.

+The [Process Community Group](https://www.w3.org/community/w3process/) will discuss your issue, and decide whether the change can be made or whether the issue needs to be brought to the [Advisory Board](https://www.w3.org/2002/ab/) or [Advisory Committee](https://www.w3.org/participate/meetings) for discussion; see the next section for more information on this process.

-If the [Process Community Group](https://www.w3.org/community/w3process/) reaches consensus on your issue, you may either raise a `pull request` or wait for the Editor to make the required changes.
+If the [Process Community Group](https://www.w3.org/community/w3process/) agrees the issue does not change the policy and agrees to make the changes detailed in your issue, you may either raise a `pull request` or wait for the Editor to make the required changes.
 Note: raising a `pull request` **will** be faster.
 See more details about `pull requests` below.

 ## Changes that Affect the Way the W3C Operates and Change the Policy
 For changes that represent a change of policy in the W3C, the idea will need to be brought to the [Advisory Board](https://www.w3.org/2002/ab/) or [Advisory Committee](https://www.w3.org/participate/meetings).
 Again, a Pull Request can wait until you have gained consensus with these two committees.